PowerDNS/pdns/DEVELOPMENT.md

 For projects with non-trivial build systems, like PowerDNS, `clangd` requires a [compilation database](https://clang.llvm.org/docs/JSONCompilationDatabase.html).

-Since PowerDNS' autotools-based build system does not have native support for generating such a database, an external tool like [Bear (the Build EAR)](https://github.com/rizsotto/Bear) can be used.
+Since PowerDNS' autotools-based build system does not have native support for generating such a database, an external tool like [Bear (the Build EAR)](https://github.com/rizsotto/Bear) or [compiledb](https://pypi.org/project/compiledb) can be used.

+## Using Bear
 Once you have `bear` installed, configure a build of your choice (either the PowerDNS `auth`, `recursor` or `dnsdist`) using `clang` and `clang++`:

 ```sh